4 Reasons Women Need More Money Than Men in Retirement

 Photo by Ground Picture on Shutterstock

-As explained by Fidelity, around 69% of women are saving for their golden years, as opposed to 77 percent of men.
-Sadly, women are not very optimistic when it comes to their financial future, with only 42% of women being confident that they can rely on their retirement savings, compared to 53% of men.
+The combined impact of career interruptions and the pay gap logically leads to another challenge: women often have fewer opportunities and resources to save.
+As explained by Fidelity, research shows that around 69% of women are actively saving for their golden years in an employer-sponsored plan, as opposed to a higher 77 percent of men.
+Sadly, this reality affects women’s outlook on their own financial futures, with only 42% of women reporting that they are confident they can rely on their retirement savings to live comfortably, compared to a more optimistic 53% of men.

 Read also:7 Pros and Cons of Taking Social Security Too Soon

-No one knows how long they will live and for how long they will be able to enjoy their golden years.
-But, compared to past years, people all over the world live longer.
-More than that, according to statistics, women live longer than men, which means they might get to enjoy more of their retirement than their male counterparts.
+No one knows precisely how long they will live and for how long they will be able to enjoy their golden years.
+But, one undeniable demographic trend is that, compared to past years, people all over the world live longer.
+More than that, and critically for retirement planning, statistics consistently show that women live longer than men.
+This means they might get to enjoy more years of their retirement than their male counterparts, but it also means their retirement savings must stretch further.

 “Women are generally more likely to engage in health-seeking behaviors,” explains Dr. David Cutler, a family medicine physician at Providence Saint John’s Health Center in California.
 “They often visit doctors regularly, adhere to medical advice, and get involved in preventive healthcare measures.
 This proactive approach to health may contribute to early detection of diseases and better management of any diagnosis to avoid premature illness and death.”

-According to the Centers for Disease Control and Prevention, the life expectancy of women was 79.3 years in 2021, as opposed to men whose life expectancy was 73.5.
-Financially speaking, more years of life require more money to maintain their standards of living.
+According to the Centers for Disease Control and Prevention, the average life expectancy for women in the U.S. was 79.3 years in 2021, as opposed to men, whose life expectancy was 73.5 years.
+This nearly six-year difference has profound financial implications.
+Financially speaking, more years of life require more money to maintain their standards of living, cover housing, food, and other daily costs.
+A longer lifespan also means a greater number of years where inflation can erode the purchasing power of their savings.

 Bottom line

-It might be more difficult for women to earn more and save money for retirement, but it is extremely important to take all necessary steps to ensure their own economic mobility and independence.
-This might mean paying more attention to compensation packages provided by employers when taking a new job, being more confident in their skills when negotiating their salaries, paying more attention to bonuses; also, women should make sure that the benefits provided by their future employers, such as maternal leave, are in line with their plans and needs.
+It might be more difficult for women to earn more and save money for retirement due to these deep-seated challenges, but it is extremely important to take all necessary steps to ensure their own economic mobility and independence.
+This starts with aggressive advocacy in the workplace.
+This might mean paying more attention to compensation packages provided by employers when taking a new job, being more confident in their skills when negotiating their salaries by researching industry benchmarks, documenting achievements, and being prepared to ask for what they are worth.
+Furthermore, women should make sure that the benefits provided by their future employers, such as quality health insurance, robust retirement plans with matching contributions, and paid maternal leave, are in line with their plans and needs.

 You might also be interested in reading this: 10 Things Frugal People Never Do and Neither Should You